 - Must be situated on a permanent foundation

 - Requires an engineer’s certification on the foundation

 - The comparable sales for the appraisal must be available within 1 mile in urban and suburban areas and 20 miles in rural areas.

 - The sales cannot require excessive adjustments, or the property will not be acceptable.

 - All Sections of the Home must have HUD tags accessible to the appraiser.

-- The appraiser must indicate that the seal of the home has not been compromised and any structural modifications or additions pose no issues.
+- The appraiser must indicate that the home’s seal has not been compromised and that any structural modifications or additions pose no issues.

 - All credit reports must be verified as having no personal liens pertaining to the dwelling.